Cycling and bicycles in Dubai and UAE

 - Late at night (from about 2300 to 0400 or so) there is less traffic on the roads, but more lunatics driving at very high speeds.
 Watch out.

 - In the summer (July-September), the weather is insanely hot during the day (40-50 Celcius), and almost as hot at night (35-40 Celcius).
 Humidity is often very high also.
-Drink plenty of water if you do cycle, and avoid cycling during the day unless you have a good reason to.
+Drink plenty of water if you do cycle, and avoid cycling during the day unless you have a very good reason to.

 - Cycling is not allowed on major highways and motorways.
 There are no cycle paths on them.